Learn

 However, as you know, we didn’t.
 We just kept burning more and more fossil fuels, emitting more and more greenhouse gases.
 Now, three decades later, even if we magically achieved net-zero tomorrow… we’d still be stuck with the CO2 pumped into the atmosphere over the last 200 years.
 About a trillion tons of it.
 And that legacy CO2 is the main engine behind climate chaos.

-Humans are literally not designed for such conditions.
-Could future generations, let alone civilization, survive?
+Humans are simply not built for these conditions.
+Could future generations—or even civilization itself—survive them?
 It’s doubtful.

 How is climate restoration different from other climate action?